MARONITE LITURGICAL YEAR

 "Lord, will only a few be saved?"

-In this passage, Jesus is asked a crucial question: “Lord, will only a few be saved?”
-His response is both profound and challenging.
+On Holy Tuesday, the Maronite Church reads from the Gospel of Luke (13:22–30) and reflects on the question of salvation: “Lord, will only a few be saved?”
+Christ’s answer redirects us from mere curiosity to personal responsibility: “Strive to enter through the narrow door.”
+Salvation is not about numbers, but about how we live.
 He describes entering the Kingdom of God as entering through a narrow door—a door that requires effort, commitment, and determination to pass through.
 This narrow door symbolises the path to salvation, which is not easy, but requires conscious striving and active participation in God’s work.

 To enter the narrow door, is not simply about following rules; it’s about an active pursuit of holiness and love, a constant striving to reflect God’s love in all we do.